-- Volunteer Food Handlers must wash their hands thoroughly before preparing food. - Head gear, face masks, face shields (for Schools for the Deaf) and disposable plastic aprons must be worn to prevent droplet transmission.
-Closed shoes should be worn. - All surfaces must be cleaned daily with disinfectant cleaner (recommend sodium hypochlorite 0.5% (biocide sachets) or bleach mixture of 250ml of bleach to 5 litres of water). - Surfaces must be cleaned with at least 70% ethyl alcohol cleaner for wiping down in-between daily cleaning. - Learners should eat their meals in the classrooms or dining halls under the supervision of educators. - Staggered serving times should be considered to prevent queuing in the kitchen.
+- Volunteer Food Handlers must wash their hands thoroughly before preparing food. - Head gear, face masks and disposable plastic aprons must be worn to prevent droplet transmission.
+Closed shoes should be worn. - All surfaces must be cleaned daily with Disinfectant cleaner (recommend sodium hypochlorite 0.5% (biocide sachets) or Bleach mixture of 250ml of bleach to 5 litres of water). - Surfaces must be cleaned with at least 70% ethyl alcohol cleaner for wiping down in-between daily cleaning. - Learners should eat their meals in the classrooms under the supervision of an educators.

+Staggered serving times should be considered to prevent queuing in the kitchen.

-G. LEARNER TRANSPORT
+H. LEARNER TRANSPORT